garv-jain/aei-chatbot/README.md

 ## AEI Chatbot

-A full‑stack chatbot for researching and conversing over a curated knowledge base of AEI content.
+A full‑stack chatbot for researching and conversing with AEI scholar content.
 The backend (Node/Express) exposes chat and file APIs and uses Together AI for responses.
-The frontend (React) provides a clean UI to chat, manage domains (scholars), and upload `.txt` files that power retrieval.
+The frontend (React) provides a clean UI to chat across different scholar domains.
+The chatbotretrieves content by scraping AEI.org live for each query, ensuring accurate, up-to-dateinformation with correct publication dates and citations.

 ### What you can do
 - **Chat** with an assistant scoped to a selected domain (scholar/folder) or general mode
+- **Get live, accurate answers** pulled directly from AEI.org articles
 - **Upload text files** to enrich the knowledge base per domain
 - **Create/delete domains** and view domain stats
 - **Persist chat history** locally on the server

 ### Quick Notes
 - Accounts for Render (backend), Vercel (frontend), and Together AI (LLM API) have already been made
-- You can log in using aeitechpolicy github account
+- Log in using aeitechpolicy github account
 - The chatbot is already deployed under aeitechpolicy on https://aei-chatbot.vercel.app/
+- The correct flow when starting a new chat: **select a scholar domain first**, then click NewChat, then ask your question — the domain gets locked in at chat creation

 ### To-dos
 - You need to log into Together AI, deposite $5 to access API Key